-- 4. Have and maintain a current, unsuspended, un-revoked license to practice business in the State of California, and provide a copy of that license to the Waiver Agency or DHCS upon enrollment and upon request.
-The Professional Corporation must notify the Waiver Agency or DHCS in writing of any change to the status of its license to practice business within 5 business days of the change. - 5.
-Employ licensed persons as specified above who will render waiver services to waiver participants as requested and authorized and who meet the following criteria: - a.
+4. Have and maintain a current, unsuspended, un-revoked license to practice business in the State of California, and provide a copy of that license to the Waiver Agency or DHCS upon enrollment and upon request.
+The Professional Corporation must notify the Waiver Agency or DHCS in writing of any change to the status of its license to practice business within 5 business days of the change.

+5. Employ licensed persons as specified above who will render waiver services to waiver participants as requested and authorized and who meet the following criteria:

+a.
 Employ only licensed persons with a current, unsuspended, un-revoked license to practice in the State of California.
 The Professional Corporation must maintain records of licensing for inspection and review by the Waiver Agency or DHCS.
 The professional corporation must notify the Waiver or DHCS in writing of any change in licensure status of its licensed employees within 5 days of the change of licensure status.

-- b.
+b.
 Employ licensed persons who have documented work experience that includes, as least, a minimum of 1000 hours of experience in providing case management services to the elderly and/or persons with disabilities living in the community.
-The Professional Corporation must maintain adequate documentation of the minimum hours of work experience for each of its licensed persons for inspection and review by the Waiver Agency or DHCS. - 6.
-A Professional Corporation must provide Medical Equipment Operating Expense services consistent with the participant's choice and interests, the participant's current primary care physician's orders, and the HCBA Waiver POT, within the licensed provider's scope of practice and/or the qualified professional's experience.
+The Professional Corporation must maintain adequate documentation of the minimum hours of work experience for each of its licensed persons for inspection and review by the Waiver Agency or DHCS.

+6. A Professional Corporation must provide Medical Equipment Operating Expense services consistent with the participant's choice and interests, the participant's current primary care physician's orders, and the HCBA Waiver POT, within the licensed provider's scope of practice and/or the qualified professional's experience.

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

-DHCS and/or Waiver Agency

-Frequency of Verification:

-Biennially

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Personal Emergency Response (PERS) Installation and Testing

-Provider Category:

-Agency Provider Type:

-ННА

-Provider Qualifications

-License (specify):

 HHA CCR Title 22, §§74659 et seq.

-CCR Title 22, §51067;

-CCR Title 16, §§1409-1419.4 Certificate (specify):
+CCR Title 22, §51067; CCR Title 16, §§1409-1419.4

-Other Standard (specify):

-Verification of Provider Qualifications

-Entity Responsible for Verification:

-CDPH Licensing and Certification

-Frequency of Verification:

-C-1/C-3: Provider Specifications for Service IIVVIULI DUCCHICALIONS
+Service Type: Other Service